 Doesn’t she look fab?

-Yes, white in winter, you’ve probably heard it’s quite acceptable, but how do you actually commit to wearing it when all your life you were told it was wrong?
+Yes, white in winter, you’ve probably heard it’s quite acceptable, but how do you commit to wearing it when all your life you were told it was wrong?

-Here are 5 styling tips to get your head around wearing white in winter and start looking wow!
+Here are five styling tips to get your head around wearing white in winter and start looking wow!

 1. Change Fabrics When the Temperature Drops

-You’re spot on if you think breezy white linen pants and airy cotton tops look crazy worn in winter, however you can winterize white by choosing heavier fabrics like denim, mixed cottons and wool.
+You’re spot on if you think breezy white linen pants and airy cotton tops look crazy worn in winter.
+However, you can winterize white by choosing heavier fabrics like denim, mixed cotton and wool.
 When it comes to wearing white in winter, fabric is key.
 The weight of the fabric will make a difference to a winter outfit looking silly or sensational.

 2. Mix it Up

 It’s hard to get that stereotypical image out of our heads of a woman, dressed head- to- toe in summer whites, strolling along the beach with the with the deep blue ocean in the background.
 No wonder we ask ourselves, “Is it o.k. to wear white in winter?”

 One way to make white feel right in winter is to pair white with black.
-Now at first, this may seem horribly wrong, but it’s actually very modern and fresh.
+Now at first, this may seem horribly wrong, but it’s very modern and fresh.
 Mix a soft white cashmere sweater with a pair of black skinny jeans, and a pair of grey suede booties, or try an all-white knit dress with opaque black hose, high black boots and a black jacket.
 Still feels weird?
-Read on..
+Read on.

 3. Go for off Whites

 One reason that all white, black and white, or white plus any other color in winter may seem odd is that you are still thinking stark white.
 To look wow in white in winter, I suggest you try wearing softer shades of white.
 Why?